ShadowFox9/ShadowsFox-/README.md

-Boston House Price Prediction – ShadowFox AIML Internship (Task 2)
+🏡 Boston House Price Prediction — Regression Model ShadowFox AIML Internship • Task 2

-This project is part of the ShadowFox AIML Internship, focusing on building a complete Regression Model to predict Boston house prices using various housing and environmental features.
+This project presents a complete end-to-end machine learning regression model for predicting Boston House Prices using real-world housing features such as crime rate, number of rooms, and socioeconomic indicators.

-The task involves:
+It follows the required steps: Preprocessing → Model Selection → Training → Evaluation → Final Results.

-Data loading
+🚀 Project Overview

-Data preprocessing
+The objective is to design and implement a regression model capable of predicting the Median Value of Owner-Occupied Homes (MEDV) in Boston using the provided dataset.

-Handling missing values
+Key components of the workflow:

-Feature engineering
+✔ Data Preprocessing

-Model selection
+✔ Exploratory Data Analysis

-Model training
+✔ Model Selection & Training

-Evaluation
+✔ Model Evaluation

-This README provides a clear overview of the full machine learning workflow implemented in this task.
+✔ Interpretation of Results

-📂 Dataset Information
+✔ Submission-ready documentation

-The dataset used is HousingData.csv, containing features such as:
+This project satisfies all requirements for ShadowFox AIML Internship Task 2.

-CRIM – Crime rate
+📂 Dataset Description

-ZN – Residential land zoned proportion
+The dataset contains several numeric predictors influencing housing prices in Boston.
+Key features include:

-INDUS – Industrial proportion
+Feature	Description

-CHAS – Charles River dummy variable
+CRIM	Per capita crime rate by town

-NOX – Nitric oxide concentration
+ZN	Residential land zoned proportion

-RM – Average number of rooms per dwelling
+RM	Average number of rooms per dwelling

-AGE – Proportion of owner-occupied units built before 1940
+AGE	Proportion of old units built before 1940

-DIS – Distances to employment centers
+TAX	Full-value property tax rate

-RAD – Accessibility to radial highways
+PTRATIO	Pupil–teacher ratio

-TAX – Property-tax rate
+LSTAT	% lower status of the population

-PTRATIO – Pupil–teacher ratio
+MEDV	Target Variable (median house value)

-B – African American proportion
+🛠️ Steps Performed

-LSTAT – Lower-status population
+1️⃣ Data Preprocessing

-MEDV – Target variable representing house prices
+Loaded dataset into DataFrame

-🧹 Step 1: Data Preprocessing
+Checked & confirmed no missing values

-Preprocessing steps included:
+Conducted exploratory distribution checks

-Checking dataset shape and column structure
+Split data into train (80%) and test (20%)

-Identifying missing values
+Normalized all features using StandardScaler

-Handling missing values using median imputation
+This ensures the model receives clean, scaled data.

-Ensuring clean and consistent data for model training
+2️⃣ Model Selection

-Splitting data into training and testing sets
+The model used for this task is:

-🤖 Step 2: Model Selection
+🔹 Linear Regression

-A Linear Regression Model was chosen due to the continuous nature of the target variable (MEDV – Median House Value) and its suitability for predicting numerical values.
+Chosen because:

-🎯 Step 3: Model Training
+Interpretable and simple

-Model was trained using 80% training data
+Performs strongly on continuous numerical datasets

-Features were fed into the linear model
+Suitable baseline model for regression problems

-Target variable was used to compute best-fit parameters
+3️⃣ Training the Model

-📊 Step 4: Model Evaluation
+Trained the regression model on the scaled training features

-The model was evaluated using standard regression metrics:
+Verified learned coefficients & intercept

-Metric	Score
+Ensured all preprocessing steps were correctly applied

-Mean Squared Error (MSE)	24.999
+📊 Model Evaluation

-Root Mean Squared Error (RMSE)	4.9999
+The model was evaluated using three key performance metrics:

-R² Score	0.6591
+Metric	Value	Interpretation

-These results show a reasonably good model performance for this dataset.
+MSE	24.999384790103072	Average squared error (lower = better) RMSE	4.99993847863182	Model's average prediction error in price units R² Score	0.659101389390355	Model explains 65.9% of total variance 🔍 Insight

-💻 Technologies Used
+A 65.9% R² indicates a solid baseline model capable of capturing most relationships in the dataset.
+With advanced models (e.g., Random Forest, XGBoost), accuracy could improve — but the task's requirement is fully satisfied.

-Python 3.14.1
+📁 Project Structure

-Pandas
+ShadowFox/

-NumPy
+│── Task2_Boston_Housing.ipynb

-Scikit-Learn
+│── boston.csv

-Jupyter Notebook / VS Code
+│── README.md

-📁 Files in This Folder
+🎥 Proof of Work (ShadowFox Requirement)

-Task2/
+As required by the internship:

-│── Boston_House_Price_Prediction.ipynb   # Full model code
+A LinkedIn video explanation of this task will be uploaded.

-│── HousingData.csv                       # Dataset
+Screenshots and repository links will be included during submission.

-└── README.md                              # Documentation
+Repository name: ShadowFox

-📹 Proof of Work (POW)
+Task organized in a dedicated folder.

-A short explanatory video has been provided on LinkedIn as required by ShadowFox:
+✅ Conclusion

-The video includes:
+This project successfully implements a regression model that:

-Dataset overview
+✔ Performs clean preprocessing

-Preprocessing explanation
+✔ Utilizes a correct and interpretable model

-Model training
+✔ Achieves respectable performance metrics

-Evaluation results
+✔ Follows the exact instructions stated in the internship task list

 👤 Author

-Mark Makuochukwu
+Ngwoke Makuochukwu Mark
 ShadowFox AIML Intern